kelveden/ring-jwt/README.md

 * `leeway-seconds`: The number of seconds leeway to give when verifying the expiry/active from claims of the token (i.e. the `exp` and `nbf` claims).
 * `issuer`: The issuer of the token, if this does not match the issuer on a token a `401` will be returned.

-### Finding the token on the request
+* `find-token-fn`: The single-argument function that will be used to pull the (encoded) token from the request map.
-Currently the library looks in order from the following locations:

-1. `Authorization` header bearer token (i.e. an `Authorization` HTTP header of the form "Bearer TOKEN")
+If a `find-token-fn` function is not specified in the options the default behaviour is to look for the token as the bearer token given in the `Authorization` header (i.e. an `Authorization` HTTP header of the form "Bearer TOKEN")

 ## Useful links